fuzzy-logic/sanalysis-/README.md

 Test
 ========
-./asky "The rain in spain falls main on the plain"
+./asky "The rain in spain falls mainly on the plain"